 Mission: Empowering individuals with autism and other developmental disabilities.

-marino autism research institute ("mari"): marino autism research institute ("mari"): is a "virtual institute" that was designed to develop and implement cutting-edge research through clinical studies and training to address quality of life issues for individuals with autism spectrum disorder (asd).
-The dan marino foundation funding supports research, improved clinical service, delivery and clinical education at the university of miami, in miami florida, vanderbilt university in nashville, tennessee, the university of southern california in los angeles, california and nova university in davie, florida.
+marino autism research institute ("mari"): marino autism research institute ("mari"): is a "virtual institute" that was designed to develop and implement cutting-edge research through clinical studies and training to address quality of life issues for individuals with autism and other disabilities.
+The dan marino foundation funding supports research, improved clinical service, delivery and clinical education at vanderbilt university in nashville, tennessee and the university of southern california in los angeles, california.
 Mari's most recent projects include developing socially-assistive products, advanced technology in signal processing, and virtual reality (vita) using intelligent virtual humans to be utilized by the students to practice job interviewing.
 Virtual interactive training agents ("vita"): is a program of mari.
-Vita is a system for building competence and reducing anxiety in young adults with autism spectrum disorder and other developmental disabilities.
+Vita is a system for individuals to practice job interviews that build competence and reduces anxiety in young adults with autism spectrum disorder and other developmental disabilities.
 It was developed by the usc institute for creative technologies in partnership with the foundation.

 walkabout autism: program supports the foundation's mission by creating awareness and raising funds to support autism therapies, research, and education for both life-skills and employment.